software-development-project-1/software-development-project-1.github.io/material/sprint-1-todo.md

 For the _first user story_, the Developers planned the following tasks:

-1. Add a Quiz JPA entity class with id (Long), name (String), description (String) and published (Boolean) attributes, and a QuizRepository JPA repository class
+1. Add a Quiz JPA entity class with id, name, description and published attributes, and a QuizRepository JPA repository class
 2. Add a Thymeleaf template for the quiz submission form containing fields for title, description and published status
 3. Add QuizController controller class and a method for rendering the quiz submission form
 4. Add a method for the QuizController class which saves the quiz to the database
-5. Add validation for quiz name and description

 For the _second user story_, the Developers planned the following tasks: